 I haven’t made it a secret that me and vegetables haven’t really always been BFF.
 Truthfully, we still aren’t.
 I don’t really eat a ton of vegetables, even though I know I should, and I have a pretty standard selection that I stick with, and I have never been a green bean fan.
 The thing is, though – I’ve always WANTED to be.
 They remind me of my grandfather, his huge, impeccably cared for garden, and seeing my grandma sitting on her kitchen stool at the sink, trimming freshly-picked green beans.

 So, for me to say that I actually really enjoyed this green bean casserole is a massive, massive endorsement.
 I have tried the typical “semi-homemade” version at countless holiday tables, and let’s just say that version was no help in my quest to find vegetables that I could tolerate.
 This green bean casserole from scratch, however?
 It’s a beauty.
 I actually ate green beans.
 Like, forkful after forkful.
 Talk about a breakthrough!
 It’s amazing what a difference fresh, from scratch, and homemade can do to a dish.

 Now, I can’t sell this green bean casserole as 100% from scratch and homemade because it does contain canned fried onions.
 What can I say?
 I hardly ever eat a casserole, but a casserole with those on them?
 Just so good.
 However, I would like to try it with my own caramelized onions, and in the event that you would too, I included that option in the recipe below.

-This is one of those classic Thanksgiving side dishes that many families simply can’t live without, and I hope you enjoy this fresh green bean casserole version!
+This is one of those classic Thanksgiving side dishes that many families simply can’t live without, and I hope you enjoy this fresh, from-scratch version of the green bean casserole!